 B2B Email Marketing Best Practices

 According to our primary research, 85% of B2B marketers cite email marketing as their top tactic used to drive account-based marketing (ABM) efforts.
 So, you may think it is a perfected practice, but we receive daily requests from customers asking for email marketing best practices and ways to improve their results.
 The email game continues to change and new findings are always being revealed.
-Follow these tips to ensure your campaigns garner strong results and generate the optimal amount of leads for your marketing and sales teams.
+You can use these tips as a starting point to help ensure your campaigns garner strong results and generate the optimal amount of leads for your marketing and sales teams.
+Remember to abide by applicable laws including the CAN-SPAM Act when executing email marketing campaigns.

 Segment Your Audience